dpvreony/nucleotide/README.md

 To provide a tool that automatically generates repeditive .NET code to allow better use of developers time.

+## Current Status

+This project is in a beta phase and tied to work being done in https://github.com/dpvreony/whipstaff, development is slow due to COVID workload.

 ## Introduction

 Nucleotide is a library to aid in the generation of .NET code for manipulation the following types of objects: